 Most traditional recipes I found called for sesame oil, but it's added at the beginning of the recipe and is cooked into the food.

-Swap it for olive oil if you prefer.
+Swap in olive oil if you prefer.

 Where Can I Buy Kimchi?

 Look in the refrigerated produce area at your local grocery store.
 Pre-made kimchi is getting easier to find: I've even found it at our local Kroger.